EXIF Metadata Viewer

 EXIF contains technical camera data (settings, date, GPS).
 XMP is Adobe's extensible format for editing history, ratings, and keywords.
 IPTC is used by news agencies for captions, credits, and copyright.
 Professional images often contain all three.

 Several reasons: screenshots don't have EXIF data, social media platforms often strip metadata for privacy, image editing software may remove it, or privacy settings on your device may prevent EXIF from being saved.
-PNG files also typically don't contain traditional EXIF data.
+PNG files typically don't contain traditional EXIF data - try our PNG Analyzer for those.
+If you have a HEIC file, convert it to JPG first for best metadata support.

 Yes, your files are completely secure.
 All metadata extraction happens locally in your browser using JavaScript.
 Your images are never uploaded to any server, ensuring complete privacy for your photos and their metadata.